addrummond/datastargostrictcsp/Readme.md

 1. **Reimplements** Datastar's expression compiler in Go (~150 LOC).
 2. **Middleware** scans HTML pages/fragments and collates Datastar expressions (respecting the `data-ignore` attribute).
 3. A **signed URL** containing the relevant expressions is delivered to the client together with the HTML.
-4. **A GET request** to the signed URL returns a JavaScript source file with a compiled expression lookup table.
+4. A GET request to the signed URL returns JavaScript with a **pre-compiled expression lookup table**.
 5. The **`Function`** constructor is monkey patched to use the lookup table.

 The signed URL reaches the client in one of three ways: